Established in 1992

 Your completed financial statement then allows the bank to double check your full financial position to see if anything else you have provided ‘leads’ them to further property/assets of which they were not previously aware.

 The bank’s existing knowledge of you will already be very good and your completed personal financial statement will provide the bank with an exceptional opportunity to pinpoint exactly where to concentrate to take assets (or charge against) later to obtain full payment. (i.e. if you offer £10 a month but the bank knows you have available assets with which the bank could be paid quickly).

 IBAS experiences of case work over many years evidence that your remaining together intact as a family and your survival from a business banking debt ‘claim’, depends largely on whether you can channel your immediate anxiety from the bank’s demand letter into a much more positive thought process and not make the mistake of believing the bank will treat you fairly once they have issued you with a demand for payment.

 Of course, you can struggle along uncertain of what you can do without any real plan and the bank will inevitably ‘take control’.
-Or, you can allow IBAS to look at your position first and then guide you - so that your case can be properly assessed and then provide you with an action plan based on all the facts - that is the real value of IBAS.
+Or, you can email us to look at your position first - so your case can be properly assessed and we can provide you with an action plan based on all the facts - that is the real value of IBAS.

 Then there is no ‘business banking relationship’ at all.
 The bank will consider you are no longer a customer and that the bank no longer owe you any duty.